prof18/marcogomiero.com/content/posts/drafts/move-libray-jcenter-to-maven.md

 > https://bintray.com/package/files/{your-bintray-username}/maven/{your-library-name}

-For example, this is the url for my other library, [RSS-Parser](https://github.com/prof18/RSS-Parser): https://bintray.com/package/files/prof18/maven/RSS-Parser
+For example, this is the URL for my other library, [RSS-Parser](https://github.com/prof18/RSS-Parser): https://bintray.com/package/files/prof18/maven/RSS-Parser

-{{< figure src="/img/move-libray-jcenter-to-maven/bintray-dir.png" link="/img/move-libray-jcenter-to-maven/bintray-dir.png" caption="Bintray directory for RSS-Parser" >}}
+{{< figure src="/img/move-libray-jcenter-to-maven/bintray-dir.png" link="/img/move-libray-jcenter-to-maven/bintray-dir.png" >}}

-Here, it is possibile to download the artifacts by simply clicking on them.
+Here, it is possible to download the artifacts by simply clicking on them.

 ## Sign artifacts